multiarchstore/OpenList-Resource/README.md

-# static-asset
+# OpenList-Resource

-OpenList Static Asset Public Repository
+The OpenList-Resource is a repository for storing the resources that are used in the OpenList project.